 Does alcohol really ruin deep sleep even if I sleep eight hours?

-Yes.
-Alcohol can sharply suppress deep slow-wave sleep and fragment the night, so you may log a full eight hours and still wake unrefreshed.
+Largely, yes.
+Reviews consistently find that evening alcohol suppresses REM sleep and increases wake-after-sleep-onset in the second half of the night, even at low-to-moderate doses, so you may log a full eight hours and still wake unrefreshed.
+The slow-wave picture is more biphasic than the popular version suggests: acutely, alcohol often increases deep sleep early in the night — which is precisely why the back half falls apart, and why alcohol is not a sleep aid.
 It’s one of the most common reasons people who “sleep enough” feel foggy.
 Even cutting drinks on a few key nights per week tends to show up clearly in next-day energy.

 Join the Inner Circle